openearth/aeolis-python/docs/tutorials/demonstration_cases.rst

 Demonstration cases
 ===================
 The `example folder <https://github.com/openearth/aeolis-python/aeolis/examples>`_ contains a collection of input files needed to run example models.
 The different examples are explained in the `readme-file <https://github.com/openearth/aeolis-python/aeolis/examples/readme.txt>`.
 They are intended to serve as an example of the model's capabilities and instruction on how to set up and organize models.
-The model input files can be modified using the pre-processing [ADD LINK] tools, and the model output can be visualized with the post-processing tools [ADD LINK].
+The model input files can be modified using the `pre-processing tools <https://github.com/openearth/aeolis-python/tree/main/tools/preprocessing>`, and the model output can be visualized with the `post-processing tools https://github.com/openearth/aeolis-python/tree/main/tools/postprocessing>`.

 To run the examples: